radhikesh/nlp_app/README.md

-# University of Illinois Chicago NLP app
+# University of Illinois Chicago text summarizer app using NLP

 ------

+There are two main types to summarize the text:
+1. Extraction based summarization creating summary by extracting major sentences from the article and combining them together.
+2. Abstraction based summarization
+  It creates new sentences that convey the useful information from the original text.

+For this task I used the first technique that is extraction based summarization.

 ### Steps followed to create the app:
 - Web scraping